VRConservation/geosp/chapters/06_sql.md

 ![Wash](https://i.imgur.com/nGiuDxq.png)

-Hopefully these examples are enough to get your started.
+Hopefully, these examples are enough to get you started.
 The resources below have more detailed examples and videos to go deeper.
-Make sure to practice and try out queries, joins, and other spatial functions with different datasets including geosjson, geoparquet to go beyond using shp and csv files.
+Make sure to practice and try out queries, joins, and other spatial functions with different datasets, including geosjson and geoparquet, to go beyond using shp and csv files.

 ## Resources
 - **[GEOG-414](https://geog-414.gishub.org/book/duckdb/01_duckdb_intro.html)**.
 The DuckDB portion of Qiusheng Wu's Geography 414 course is a recommended way to expand your spatial SQL knowledge.